Nishaojha1/Nishaojha1/README.md

 - 👋 Hi, I’m @Nishaojha1
 - 👀 I’m interested in Learning and exploring new things
 - 🌱 I’m currently learning Full stack web development from coding ninja
-- 📫 You can to reach me at its.nishaojha@gmail.com
+- 📫 You can reach me at its.nishaojha@gmail.com

 <!---
 Nishaojha1/Nishaojha1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.